-For more information on Annie's War, please email arts@boroondara.vic.gov.au or phone 9278 4770.
+For more information on Annie's War and other educational resources and activities, please email arts@boroondara.vic.gov.au or phone 9278 4770.

-The publication of Annie's War was funded under the Commonwealth Government's Armistice Centenary Grants Program.
 The Commonwealth has not participated in the research, production or exercised editorial control over the activity or its contents.
 The views expressed and conclusions reached herein do not necessarily represent those of the Commonwealth, which expressly disclaims any responsibility for the content or accuracy of the Activity.
+An illustration of the Slade family by Gregory Mackay

-Annie's War
+Annie's War ACTIVITY 1: CRITICAL THINKING

 In the story Annie's War, we learn that wars affect everybody, not just the soldiers who fight overseas.
 Annie's life and community changed during World War I in many different ways.
 Annie and her father wrote letters to each other while he was away during the war, telling each other what life was like.
 We commemorate Anzac Day each year on 25 April as a way of remembering all those Australians and New Zealanders who served and died in wars, conflicts and peace-keeping operations.
 We remember the sacrifices made by these men and women who served in the army, air force, navy and hospitals.
 The first Anzac Day was held on 25 April 1916 - one year after the Australian and New Zealand forces landed on the beach at Gallipoli.
 Anzac Day began as a day in memory of that battle, but it has since grown to be a day of reflection and remembrance for all those people who have fought and served during wartime.

-Activity 1: Thinking

 How did this book make you feel about war?

 Annie's life was changed by the war in many ways.

 What are some things that changed for Annie because of the war?
 Talk to your parent or guardian about this book and ask them what they think about war.
 Has anyone in your family ever been to war?
 If yes, who?

 What do you think of Anzac Day?